3 week New Zealand South Island road trip itinerary

 New Zealand’s South Island has so much to offer, beauty, nature, adventure and so much more!
 We felt we could have spend months exploring this breath-taking island.

-Since there are so many way to explore, we kept this Itinerary just under three weeks to give you a little wiggle room, depending on what love to do and have suggested a few adds on we wished we’d included.
+Since there are so many way to explore, we kept this Itinerary just under three weeks to give you a little wiggle room, depending on what love to do.
+There are even a few suggested for adds on we wished we’d had the time to included.

-This itinerary is packed will of campsites, food and coffee recommendations and what we think is the best route to get the most out your time in the south island.
-We even added a couple points where you could extent if you have a little more time.
+This itinerary is also packed will of campsites, food and coffee recommendations and what we think is the best route to get the most out your time in the South Island.

 Our route at a glance